tugcecalisir/Differental-Equations/README.md

 SciML stands out by leveraging machine learning algorithms, especially neural networks, to approximate solutions to differential equations more efficiently.
 These networks are trained to minimize the difference between their predictions and actual solutions, offering a powerful tool for tackling complex equations.

-In this Julia notebook, we apply SciML to the Hénon-Heiles system, demonstrating how this method can illuminate and solve challenging mathematical problems.
+In this Julia notebook, SciML was applied to the Hénon-Heiles system, demonstrating how this method can illuminate and solve challenging mathematical problems.

 ## The Hénon-Heiles System